Large AI Model-Based Semantic Communications: Training of LAM-SC Framework

 \subsubsection{ASC Training}

-For generating a mask array that accurately reflects the importance of semantic features, we propose a joint training approach for the mask network and the SC model (i.e., channel/semantic encoder/decoder), where the parameters of the SC model and the attention networks are frozen.
-The training process includes the following steps: initially, both raw and masked semantic features are transmitted.
-Then, the two sets of semantics are decoded independently.
-Next, the difference between the recovered images using raw and masked semantics is employed as the loss function for the mask network, enabling it to learn how to produce an optimal mask array that can minimize this difference.
+For generating a mask array that accurately reflects the importance of semantic features, we propose a joint training approach for the mask network and the SC model (i.e., SC encoder/decoder), where the parameters of the SC model and the attention networks are frozen.
+The training process includes the following steps: 1) Transmit the masked semantic features compressed by the mask network; 2) Recover the image using the received masked semantic features; 3) Calculate the difference between the reconstructed image and the transmitted original image (i.e., semantic-aware image) based on the loss function and guide the training of mask network, enabling it to learn how to generate the optimal mask matrix that minimizes this difference.